SME Infocomm Resource Centre

 SME Infocomm Resource Centre (SIRC) was a Singaporean government sponsored not-for-profit organisation that aimed to help Small and Medium Enterprises (SMEs) in Singapore to advance their use of information and communications technology (ICT).

 The vision behind SIRC was for Singapore SMEs to become active users of ICT technologies, and to help them to use the Internet to improve their operations and market their companies at home and abroad.
 The first SIRC at Singapore Polytechnic was jointly created by Infocomm Development Authority of Singapore and Singapore Polytechnic.

 History

-It was launched by then minister of the Singapore Information, Communications and Arts Ministry Lee Boon Yang on the 16 June 2007.
+It was launched by Minister for Information, Communications and Arts Lee Boon Yang on 16 June 2007.